WillMoggridge/python-fizzbuzzes/README.md

 Mostly this is just a bit of fun inspired by [a post at reddit](http://www.reddit.com/r/python/comments/22m7ew/) about [this blog post](http://skien.cc/blog/2014/04/09/unpythonic-python/).
 The plan is to add silly methods to this now and again.

+I have created the template of this package with [PasteScript](https://pypi.python.org/pypi/PasteScript)

 Quick examples: